Why haven't I received any correspondence from The Pensions Regulator?

 Once we have received your details from HMRC, we will write to you to give you more information about your duties, including confirmation of your duties start date.

-Make sure that we hold the correct contact details by nominating a contact.
+Make sure that we hold the correct contact details by visiting nominate a contact.

 - You must write to your staff to tell them how automatic enrolment applies to them